goshippo/about-us/mentoring/README.md

-# Shippo's Mentoring Program
+# Shippo's Mentoring Program (WIP)

-This is an experimentation, but we want to make it easy for Shippos to mentor each other on any topics that might be interesting.
-To facilitate this, we've created a simple "template" to track interests between people.
+We want to make it easy for Shippos to mentor each other on any topics that might be interesting.
+To facilitate this, we've created a simple template to track interests between people.
 This is dubbed a "bam/sam" or a "be a mentor / seek a mentor" file.

 The key to this is its a `knowledge sharing program` over a strict "mentor vs mentee" program.
 Hence, we want to pair two people who can learn from __each other__.

 ## Bam/Sam

 The format is YAML, it is a human and machine readable.
-It is broken up into several parts and here's a walkthrough of the full example of this [file](batmany13.yml).
+It is broken up into several parts and here's a walkthrough of a real [example](batmany13.yml).

 ### About

-This part is to cover basic things like your name (duh!), hobbies, as in, we are humans first, and its ok to have interests outside of work ([be authentic](../behavior/authentic.md)) and can be a way for people to bond.
+This part is to cover basic things like your name (duh!), the person's department, hobbies, as in, we are humans first, and its ok to have interests outside of work ([be authentic](../behavior/authentic.md)).
 Finally, favorite resources are just a simple way to share key books/blogs/tools that you used for your own growth.

 ```
 about: